A. An Overview to Understanding Dissociation and D.I.D. 1

 Given the dangers, should you proceed with heavy system work, we strongly advise you to do so cautiously and slowly, and under the care of a trusted professional to help you work through the retraumatization, flooding, as well as programming issues that will likely come up if you are a survivor of mind-control agendas.
 This professional would not be doing system work with you, but simply helping you work through the emotional issues that come up as you do system work on your own.

-5. The safest way to do system work is this: ask your Heavenly Father to take care of whatever may be in your system that is causing you problems, including programming, loud alters, and the like.
+5. However, the safest way to do system work (and what we strongly advise) is this: ask your Heavenly Father to take care of whatever may be in your system that is causing you problems, including programming, loud alters, and the like.
 Then let Him take care of it.
 There will be no need for you to go inside your system.
 You don’t even have to know what, exactly, is inside your system that is causing you to have problems.
 All you have to do is ask Him to take care of it.

 If you are aware of specific types of programming that have been triggered in your system, simply ask your Heavenly Father to do what needs to be done in order to delete that programming.
 For the fractal programming that is found in many charismatic teachings, the list under “End-Time Programming” may help you identify at least those few.